 - In the policy (Plan) stage schools are stating what it is they are going to do with regards to health and safety and ensuring that they have a management structure in place to achieve this (roles and responsibilities).
-They are making a commitment. - In the planning and implementation (Do) phase, schools are doing what they stated they would do. - In the monitoring (Check) phase, schools are checking to ensure they are doing what they said they would do.
-The Health & Safety Team will audit on a rolling schedule and provide action plans to further aid improvements to the school's HSMS. - In the evaluating and reviewing (Act) phase, schools are looking at their overall health and safety performance over the year(successes and failures) and then acting upon the findings to ensure their policy, arrangements and organisation are modified in order to build on successes and iron out failures.
+They are making a commitment. - In the planning and implementation (Do) phase, schools are doing what they stated they would do. - In the monitoring (Check) phase, schools are checking to ensure they are doing what they said they would do. - In the evaluating and reviewing (Act) phase, schools are looking at their overall health and safety performance over the year(successes and failures) and then acting upon the findings to ensure their policy, arrangements and organisation are modified in order to build on successes and iron out failures.

-SCHOOLS' FRAMEWORK HEALTH AND SAFETY POLICY
+SCHOOLS' FRAMEWORK HEALTH AND SAFETY POLICY BLACK HORSE HILL INFANT SCHOOL